The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 5. Public domain license

 Public domain licensing grants users unlimited freedom to use, copy, distribute, and modify a software product.
 A software vendor can elect to distribute their product under a public domain license, although it usually comes into force after a product’s license expires without renewal.
+Unlicense is a license that dedicates software to the public domain.

 6. Copyleft license

-For the most part, copyleft licensing is a subset of open-source in that it permits third parties to copy, modify, and redistribute a software product’s source code, with the only difference being that products derived from a copyleft-license software must be shared with the source product’s copyleft license attached.
+For the most part, copyleft licensing is a subset of open-source in that it permits third parties to copy, modify, and redistribute a software product’s source code, with the only difference being that products derived from a copyleft-licensed software must be shared with the source product’s copyleft license attached.

-That is, copyleft has a protective philosophy where developers have to agree to give the larger ecosystem the same rights that made it possible for them to use copyleft products in their derivative products.
+That is, copyleft has a protective philosophy where developers agree to give the larger ecosystem the same rights that made it possible for them to use copyleft products in their derivative products.
 Examples of products distributed under a copyleft license include SugarCRM Launchpad, Joomla, Notepad, and MySQL.

 7. Permissive license